 Atomik.biz always recommends having good backups, but on occasions, we are contacted by someone who has lost data and has no backups.
 Sometimes they think they have backups but find they have not been working.
 These disasters can have numerous causes.

 In the last year, we have had a user who tipped coffee over their laptop, another who had a virus and several who had hardware failures.

 The most serious was a company with a server who had a power cut, and their server would not boot afterwards.
 Unfortunately, before Atomik.biz was involved the hard disks were entrusted to an “expert” who on realising he could not read the drives decided to install Windows on top of the data.

 The most important thing to remember is if you have data loss the more it is messed around with, the less data will be recoverable.
 Atomik.biz has the equipment, the software and the experience to give the best chance of recovering as much data as possible.

 Data recovery can be time-consuming, so we usually take the system to our lab for data recovery.

-The most common cause of data loss is accidental deletion by the users of that data.
+The most common cause of data loss is accidental deletion and is typically just one file or folder.

 The loss is not always discovered quickly.
 Payroll data, for example, might only be accessed monthly.

 If there is only one week’s worth of backups it is very likely that the backup of a single file or folder will have been lost before the user tries to access the original data.

 It is possible to change how long online backups are retained, but it costs more to keep online backups for longer.

 Manufacturers quote hardware reliability, and disk drives are usually more than 100,000 hours mean time between failures (MTBF).
 That is more than 11 years but is an average.
 Hardware failures do happen and often in the first few months of use.